Photo: Adrian Flower

 " Sound will be the future of medicine."
 Edgar Cayce

 Amazing.
 Powerful.
 Relaxing.
 Rejuvenating.
 Trance-inducing.
 Healing.
 Soothing.
-Just some of the words people use to describe the effects of receiving a sound bath, one of the world's most ancient modes of healing.
+Just some of the words people use to describe the effects of receiving a sound bath, derived from one of the world's most ancient modes of healing.
 In fact, sound has been used as a healing tool for thousands of years: and now, 21st Century humans from all walks of life are waking up to its transformative potential as a means of achieving lasting well-being.

 My story - on video